 But with better quality lashes nowadays (magnetic ones can be reused multiple times!), doing that would be a waste.
 Reusing false lashes is possible.
 But remember to clean them first.

 The false lashes you’ve worn may not look dirty.
 Even still, you should not skip the cleaning step.
 Cleaning can help keep the curling under control.
 But the main reason to do that is to prevent your eye from getting infected.

 The lashes may not appear dirty to your eyes.
 But microscopically, there could still be a lot of bacteria on them.
 Reusing false lashes filled with bacteria is dangerous.
 Reuse can cause an eye infection.

-Additionally, your false lashes should be cleaned so that any leftover glue or makeup can be removed.
+Additionally, your false lashes should be cleaned so that any glue or leftover mascara can be removed.
 If these aren’t properly removed, your skin can also get irritated and feel uncomfortable to wear.

 And lastly, the buildup can also cause false lashes to break easily.
 That’s why it is best to clean it as soon as possible and don’t let the dirt sit on it.